The Movable Minyan

 Friday Night

-On the fourth Friday of the month, beginning at 7 pm, the Movable minyan holds a Kabbalat Shabbat and potluck dairy dinner at the Institute of Jewish Education.
+On the fourth Friday of the month, beginning at 7 pm, the Movable minyan holds a Kabbalat Shabbat and potluck dairy dinner.
+We are currently meeting at a member's house.
+(Contact us for address.)
 We welcome the Shabbat, the much-needed day of rest, through candle-lighting, song and a relaxing communal meal.
-There is an after-dinner program that typically asks each participant child and adult alike to share an experience from his or her life.
-Programs include bringing a favorite Jewish book, telling humorous Jewish stories, or sharing with the minyan a personal object of Jewish significance.
+There is an after-dinner program that typically asks each participant to share an experience from his or her life.
+In the past, programs have included bringing a favorite Jewish book, telling a favorite Jewish story or joke, or sharing with the minyan a personal object of Jewish significance.

 Picture